SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 and its second four bits set to ``1``.
 This is equivalent to a decimal value of ``15``.

-The bitwise NOT operator is then used to create a new variable ``invertedBits``, which is equal to ``initialBits``, but with all of the bits inverted.
+The bitwise NOT operator is then used to create a new constant called ``invertedBits``, which is equal to ``initialBits``, but with all of the bits inverted.
 Zeroes become ones, and ones become zeroes.